Abarim Publications' online Biblical Hebrew Dictionary

 - The adjective ירקרק (yeraqrag) meaning greenish or pale-green.
 In Leviticus 13:49 it's used for sickly spots and in Psalm 68:14 the same word is used for glittering gold.

 The verb ירק (yaraq II) means to spit.
-It occurs twice, in Numbers 12:14 and Deuteronomy 25:9, both as demonstrations of contempt.
+It occurs twice, in Numbers 12:14 and Deuteronomy 25:9, both as demonstrations of contempt, perhaps in the sense of to belittle (or in this case make thin).
 Some scholars contest that this verb is from a whole other root and place it among the green-words.
-It's not unthinkable that showing contempt by means of spitting in someone's face went along with verbal abuse, wishing the recipient pale green eruptions on the skin.
+It's also not unthinkable that showing contempt by means of spitting in someone's face went along with verbal abuse, wishing the recipient pale green eruptions on the skin.